 Being vegan to me is about caring about all creatures.
 It’s not about never making a mistake, or being perfect, but it’s about trying the best that you can.
 It’s hard sometimes when you ask people in the shop if they’re vegan and they look a bit sheepish and admit they try but fail.
 That’s why I chose to call Tempt ‘Plant-based’ – I want it to be inclusive.

-And what has been the general response to a vegan Chocolaterie?
+And what has been the general response to a vegan chocolate shop?

-The response to a vegan chocolaterie has been great!
+The response to a vegan chocolate shop has been great!
 Obviously a lot of vegans who come to find us are incredibly excited – and often overwhelmed by the choice that they’re not used to having!
-I also get just as many happy people with dairy allergies and intolerances – it’s been quite a shock to me just how prevalent it’s becoming, and surely makes you question what the reason is.
+I also get just as many happy people with dairy allergies and intolerances.
+It’s been quite a shock to me just how prevalent it’s becoming, and surely makes you question what the reason is.

 Do you have a personal favourite item that you sell?
 And is there a favourite of from customers?

 I get asked what my favourite is all the time, and my genuine answer is that I like everything I make!
 That’s part of the fun of having your own chocolate shop – being able to fill it with things that you enjoy yourself.
-If I have to choose, I’d say several things made with our ‘Milkt’ chocolate, so Caramelised Macadamias & Hazelnuts if I want something to munch on, or the Rose Otto Milkt bar for pure luxury and indulgence.
+If I have to choose, I’d say several things made with our ‘Milkt’ chocolate.
+There is Caramelised Macadamias & Hazelnuts if I want something to munch on, or the Rose Otto Milkt bar for pure luxury and indulgence.

 Customers love the Oat Flat White bar, which is our Vanilla White combined with roasted coffee.
-Also, being in York, you can’t beat the classic Chocolate Orange – this is probably the customer favourite across the board and we have everything from a bar, through Orange Slices, through to big slabs of orange Milkt chocolate with crunchy hunnycomb.
+Also, being in York, you can’t beat the classic Chocolate Orange – this is probably the customer favourite across the board.
+We have everything from a bar, through Orange Slices, through to big slabs of orange Milkt chocolate with crunchy honeycomb.

-The biggest challenge of setting up my own business has obviously been cash-flow!
-I’m pretty much going it alone, with savings and a loan, and got a much needed boost from a successful Kickstarter.
+Cash-flow!
+I’m pretty much going it alone, with savings and a loan.
+I also got a much needed boost from a successful Kickstarter.
 Time is always going to be a challenge – there aren’t enough hours in the day.
-The important thing is to find some balance, but it’s always going to be tough to begin with, especially when paying for a York city location and a premium for ethical ingredients.
+The important thing is to find some balance.
+But it’s always going to be tough to begin with, especially when paying for a York city location and a premium for ethical ingredients.

 And the biggest successes?

-The biggest successes I would say are every time a customer tells me that they’ve enjoyed something – in person or on social media.
+Every time a customer tells me that they’ve enjoyed something – in person or on social media.
 It genuinely makes me so happy and helps to give me the energy to keep going.
-When a non-vegan tells me they can’t tell the difference between my Milkt chocolate and dairy chocolate, or a person who hasn’t had dairy in a decade gets emotional over a chocolate orange slice – that’s quite something to have achieved and makes it all worth it.
+When a non-vegan tells me they can’t tell the difference between my Milkt chocolate and dairy chocolate, or a person who hasn’t had dairy in a decade gets emotional over a vegan chocolate orange slice – that’s quite something to have achieved and makes it all worth it.

 Why did you choose to source cashews from Liberation?